clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

    |CL| installs CNI plugins that are part of the `cloud-native-basic` bundle to :file:`/usr/libexec/cni`.
 The directory is required because `swupd verify` uses it, if necessary, to repair a system to a known good state.

-..
-TODO: Verify whether to omit this section per mythi, eadamsintel.

-.. **Notes about Weave Net add-on**

-..
-If you choose the `Weave Net` add-on, then you must make the following
-.. changes because it installs itself in the :file:`/opt/cni/bin` directory.

-..
-For using CRI-O and `Weave Net`, you must complete the following
-.. steps.

-.. #.
-Edit the :file:`/etc/crio/crio.conf` file to change `plugin_dir` from:

-..     ..  code-block:: bash

-..         plugin_dir = "/usr/libexec/cni/"

-..     to:

-..     ..  code-block:: bash

-..         plugin_dir = "/opt/cni/bin"

-.. #.
-Add the `loopback` CNI plugin to the plugin path with the command:

-..     ..  code-block:: bash

-..         sudo ln -s /usr/libexec/cni/loopback /opt/cni/bin/loopback

 Use your cluster
 ****************